SNijanthan/Hungry-Hub/README.md

 - Error component created to show if there is any error happens in App
 - Created children routes - Header intact with contact us , about us and cart page
 - About us and Contact us pages styled properly
-- Utilized useLocator hook to render footer component based on some conditions ( Footer is not visible in RestaurantMenu components)
+- Utilized useLocator hook to render footer component based on some conditions ( Footer will not visible in RestaurantMenu components)
 - Properly styled RestaurantMenu component and retrieved restaurants infos from API
 - Optimized our code by using custom hooks to achieve single responsibility principle
 - Added online & offline feature using custom hook